dlkw/conjurup/README.md

 I'm not satisfied with the annotations and their names yet; it's likely that part will change.

-### Adding type decoders
+### Adding type converters

-To support more parameter types, you can register decoders.
+To support more parameter types, you can register converters.
 For example, to get `ceylon.time::Date` via its `parseDate` function:

 ```
-restServer.registerTypeConverter(nullPropagationConverter(parseDate));
+server.registerTypeConverter(nullPropagationConverter(parseDate));
 ```

 The `nullPropagatingConverter` is a convenience function to use "standard" Ceylon type parsing functions